rohan-v8rma/Java-Juggernaut/README.md

 Here, `java` is the root package, `lang` is the sub-package and `Object` is the .java `file`/`class`.

-Every class in Java is directly or indirectly derived from the `Object` class, henceforth it is a child of the `Object` class.
+The class `Object` is the root of the class hierarchy.
+Every class has `Object` as a superclass.

+All objects, including arrays, implement the methods of this class.

 If a class does not extend any other class then it is a direct child class of `Object` and if extends another class then it is indirectly derived.

-Therefore the `Object` class methods are available to all Java classes.

-Note: `Object` class acts as a root of inheritance hierarchy in any java program.

 ### Multiple classes in one source file